eseidel/lolsim/README.md

 - Per-level runes.
 - monster leveling
 - Monsters are not neutral / incorrect AI.
-- Improved proximity (for masteries).
+- Improved proximity.
 - Coverage & coveralls.io
 - Split mob.dart into smaller files.
-- Add more passives, abilities, masteries, runes, etc.
+- Add more passives, abilities, runes, etc.
 - Convert to integer math (ticks, etc.) to avoid double precision errors.
 - Implement in-combat/out-of-combat
  -- More champs would die to darius and twitch dots.